A Message from Our Senior Pastor

 Service of Healing and Light

 The holly-jolly Christmas atmosphere can be difficult if we are experiencing the recent loss of a loved one or a significant life-changing event.
 We need the space to acknowledge our grief and hold it up to the light of the Christmas message: God is with us.
-Come be a part of this very special service on Wednesday, December 21, at 6:00 pm, in the Sanctuary!
+Come be a part of this very special service on Thursday, December 21, at 6:00 pm, in the Chapel!

 May God bless, keep, guide, and comfort you,